turingschool/career-development-curriculum-site/module-0-capstone/career-journal_template.md

 5. What is your greatest strength and how do you know?
 How do you work best?
 What is your greatest area of improvement?
-How do you hope to maximize your strengths for your new career in software development?
 How might knowing about your strengths and working preferences benefit you as a software developer?

 ### Mod 1